felipeluna/user-interface/notes.md

 #### PARC user interface

 The PARC user interface consisted of graphical elements such as windows, menus, radio buttons, and check boxes.
-The concept of icons was later introduced by David Smith, who had written a thesis on the subject under the guidance of Kay.[13][14][15]
+The concept of icons was later introduced by David Smith, who had written a thesis on the subject under the guidance of Kay.
 The PARC user interface employs a pointing device in addition to a keyboard.
 These aspects can be emphasized by using the alternative acronym WIMP, which stands for windows, icons, menus and pointing device.

 #### Evolution